What is Auto Enrolment?

 The Government came to the conclusion that it will be impossible to keep the state pension at its current level due to people now living longer than ever.
 This means that people will need to have bigger pension pots to sustain a potentially longer retirement.
 By setting up automatic enrolment and raising the profile of pensions, the government is aiming to bridge the gap that is likely to appear in the future, by giving everyone easy access to schemes and allowing them to benefit from employer contributions.

 When will it affect my business?

 Every employer will have a date by which they have to have their scheme in place.
 This is generally linked to the number of employees they have and their PAYE code.
-This is known as a ‘staging date’.
-Large businesses will have already staged, and all businesses will have staged by 2018 meaning that they should have enrolled all employees by this date.
 Employees can ‘opt out’ of the scheme if they wish to and employees have the option to defer the staging date for their companies should they need to.

 You should get notified well in advance by the pension regulator of your staging date or you can go onto their website and find your own staging date very easily.

 If you need help please get in touch.